DylanCheong-tech/Online-Ordering-System/README.md

 # Online Order System

 ### Project Status
+> Version 1.0 features are ready. <br />
-> Version 1.0 is currently in development.
+> Version 1.1 is currently in development.

 # Descriptions
 The online order system is a web-application to allow the business owner to manage their incoming order online.
 The web-application will display all the product items and the customer or visitor can browse through and make orders.